-Design Note .
-By Sam
+Design Note by Sam

 I'm really grateful I got to work on this zine with everyone.
+I am an able-bodied, queer Black person and there is much I need to do to root out ableism in myself.
 I think we need to do a lot more work on integrating Disability Justice into our movements for liberation.
 Ableism is rooted in class, race and other forms of discrimination.
+We must tie our struggles together.